saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 User: hdbadm (a user with the necessary rights for HANA updates, installations, service restarts, etc.)
 Password: the main password you used when the S/4HANA trial appliance was created
 ```

+* You should get a "Your connection is not private" warning.
+Click on the "Advanced" button and then on "Proceed to vhcalhdbdb.dummy.nodomain (unsafe)".
+* Enter the user and password combo from the code block above.